bbauska/W3Cx-3of5/README.md

 <h4>Serverless download demo (by E.Bilderman)</h4>

-This demo shows the use of the download attribute together with the HTML5 File, FileSystem and FileWriter APIs (to be studied later in this course) for generating on-the-fly content from JavaScript code, and proposing downloading it to a file.
+<p>This demo shows the use of the download attribute together with the HTML5 File, FileSystem and FileWriter APIs (to be studied later in this course) for generating on-the-fly content from JavaScript code, and proposing downloading it to a file.

 We won't detail this demo here, but take a look if you are curious to see what can be done with this new download attribute.
 As the FileWriter and FileSystem APIs are still supported only by Google Chrome (other browsers need polyfills), you will need Google Chrome to try it.

-We have also put the simplified <a href="https://jsbin.com/muluwey/1/edit?html,css,js,output">source code of this demo on JSBin.com</a> for you to play with.
+We have also put the simplified <a href="https://jsbin.com/muluwey/1/edit?html,css,js,output">source code of this demo on JSBin.com</a> for you to play with.</p>

 <!------------------------------------------------------------------------------------------------>
 <!------------------------------ 57. serverless download demo (55) ------------------------------->